wendy2014/Dagger/README.md

 * Wiki: <https://github.com/NetEase/Dagger/wiki>
 * Issues: <https://github.com/NetEase/Dagger/issues>
 * Javadoc: <http://netease.github.com/Dagger>
-* Tags: Selenium, TestNg, autotest
+* Tags: Selenium, TestNG, autotest

 ## Features

 * Easy to learn while only less then 20 APIs altogether, see [this](http://netease.github.com/Dagger/classcom_1_1netease_1_1dagger_1_1_browser_emulator.html).
-* Providing a quickstart, see [this](https://github.com/NetEase/Dagger/wiki/Quick-Start).
+* Providing a quick start, see [this](https://github.com/NetEase/Dagger/wiki/Quick-Start).
-* High speed with parallel mode which is indeed TestNg's feature, see [this](https://github.com/NetEase/Dagger/wiki/Parallel-Mode)
+* High speed with parallel mode which is indeed TestNG's feature, see [this](https://github.com/NetEase/Dagger/wiki/Parallel-Mode)
 * High stability with a trick on TestNg to retry failed/skipped testcases automatically, see [this](https://github.com/NetEase/Dagger/wiki/Retry-Failed-Or-Skipped-Testcases).
-* Using Chrome as default browser which is much more quick and stable than Firefox and IE.
+* Using Chrome as default browser which is much quicker and more stable than both Firefox and IE.
 * Firefox and IE are also supported.
-* Capture screenshot automatically when testcase failed.
+* Capture screenshot automatically when testcase fails.

-## Coming soon
+## Coming Soon

-* Integrating Flex/Flash automation.
+* Integration with Flex/Flash automation.

-## How to use Dagger
+## How to Use

-Dagger is quite suitable for a small group to kick off Web UI autotest, for this case, just checkout Dagger with Eclipse and write testcases within it.
+Dagger is quite suitable for a small group to kick off Web UI autotest.
+For this case, just checkout Dagger with Eclipse and write testcases with it.

 Already have an autotest framework?
-Please build Dagger into a .jar file to use, see [this](https://github.com/NetEase/Dagger/wiki/FAQ)
+Please build Dagger into a .jar file before use, see [this](https://github.com/NetEase/Dagger/wiki/FAQ).
+But first, you should download the [selenium-server-standalone-2.33.0.jar](https://selenium.googlecode.com/files/selenium-server-standalone-2.33.0.jar), or the latest one from [here](https://code.google.com/p/selenium/downloads/list).

 ## Contributors

 * NetEase, Inc.
+* chenDoInG

-## How to contribute
+## How to Contribute

 You are welcome to contribute to Dagger as follow